joerggollnick/mailnotify/README.md

 # mailnotify
-Mailnotifier powered by curl sed and bash
+Mailnotifier powered by curl, sed, bash and messagebird